 The Devil's Chord, the supposedly ghastly sound of the “devil's chord”, a sequence of musical notes banned by the Vatican in the 12th Century due to its rumoured power to unleash demonic forces, is your “punishment” for making an unwise choice in Chris Flanagan's interactive installation project.
 Recalling the nerdy culture of 1980s computer adventure games, The Devil's Chord was a humorous and incisive investigation into the simplistic morality and one-dimensional narrative structures which fuelled the “action” in the games.

 Chris Flanagan is an artist, curator and an occasional writer.
 He was the co-founder of Adelaide’s Downtown Art Space.
-Flanagan has exhibited in group and solo exhibitions across the Australia, and after recently completing a residency in Toronto, Canada in 2005, he currently divides his time between Canada and Australia.
+Flanagan has exhibited in group and solo exhibitions across the Australia, and after completing a residency in Toronto, Canada in 2005, he now divides his time between Canada and Australia.